They usually consist of calcium oxalate but may be composed of several other compounds.

-The stones may be small and pass unnoticed through the urinary tract, but they may also cause extreme pain as they leave the body.
+The stones may be small and pass unnoticed through the urinary tract, but they can also cause extreme pain as they leave the body.

 Kidney stones can vary in size.
 Some have been known to grow as large as golf balls.